lrfield/htmlwebsite/entries/Algorithms.md

 # G.I.
 Joe's Psy-Op: *Why You Should Be Terrified of Interfacing With Content Serving Algorithms:*
 In October 1990, Bush signed the Children's Telivision Act.
 A rare example of politicians actually "thinking of the children," the legislation was largely an attempt to prevent predatory advertising and the serving of low-quality content to the nations glue-eating Millenial youth.
 Among the regulations was the prohibition of "host-selling," the practice of having the characters of a program directly advertise tie-in-products.
 It was thought that children did not have the cognitive ability to differentiate between a program and an advertisement containing the same characters.
 In their malleable brains, these characters are not functions of media, but actual social connections and role models, thus, harnessing their visage becomes an especially effective tactic of manipulation.
 "G.I.
 Joe needs my help.
 He needs me to buy this plastic jet, or else Cobra will defeat him."
 Now why does that sound familiar...
-Besides the obvious political slam dunk, I would argue that the problem of differentiating between content and advertisement is becoming an enormous issue in the newly AI-enabled web slop hell.
+Besides the obvious political slam dunk, I would argue that the problem of differentiating between content and advertisement is becoming an enormous issue.

 ### Control Systems:
 ---